How Volcanoes Create Islands

 Some islands begin with fire.

-Far beneath the ocean’s surface, deep within Earth, molten rock rises upward.
-Over time, repeated volcanic eruptions build layer upon layer of hardened lava.
-Eventually, what began underwater can rise above sea level — forming a brand new island.
+Over time, repeated volcanic eruptions build layer upon layer of hardened lava on the ocean floor.
+With each eruption, the structure grows taller.
+Eventually, what began far below the surface can rise above sea level — forming a new island.

 What Is a Volcano?